ska-telescope/ska-low-mccs-pasd/docs/src/user/pasd_bus.rst

 FNDH telemetry registers to enable low-pass filtering.
 If *extra_sensors* is set to True, the constant is also written to the extra sensors' registers.

-The ``SetSmartboxLowPassFilters`` command works as above to set the filtering on a given SMART Box with the additional required key:
+The :py:func:`~ska_low_mccs_pasd.pasd_bus.pasd_bus_device.MccsPasdBus.SetSmartboxLowPassFilters` command works as above to set the filtering on a given SMART Box with the additional required key:

 - *smartbox_number* - Device ID of the SMART Box being addressed